mgrojo/alr2appimage/README.md

   directory (since it is the default).
 - The executable is supposed to reside in `bin/` and be called as the crate name.
-- The tags are not yet read to form the categories or keywords ("Utility" is used as harcoded value)
 - Not implemented yet: If the defaults are not good for your project, you can also define a template for your desktop file, and only the fields that you want will be included from the `alire.toml`